Generic selectors

 • Ambulant: £40

-These ticket prices are more than 10% more, on average, compared to the ones used for the 2023 final, a hike that certainly feels excessive.
+These ticket prices were more than 10% more, on average, than the ones used for the 2024 final, a hike that certainly felt excessive.

 How many tickets will go to Corporate Hospitality?

 This number is never usually officially announced, but it can be calculated by process of elimination.
-Given that around 61,500 tickets are being given to the fans of both competing clubs, roughly 28,500 tickets will be given to sponsors and corporate guests.
+Last year, around 61,500 tickets were given to the fans of both competing clubs, which left roughly 28,500 tickets for sponsors and corporate guests.

 These tickets can already be purchased now.
-Fans can purchase Club Wembley packages, which grants them access to all sporting events at Wembley over the next 12 months.
+Fans can purchase Club Wembley packages, which grant them access to all sporting events at Wembley over the next 12 months.

 Andy is a freelance sports writer with ten years of experience covering major sporting events across Europe.
 He has also been a season ticket holder at Old Trafford since 2008 and has visited over 40 football stadiums in the United Kingdom and abroad following the Reds.